-If you enjoy exploring professional work, developing your own ideas and performing in a practical way then we are certain you will enjoy the Acting pathway.
-With the new BTEC Tech Award in Performing Arts, you not only get the chance to perform, but also develop valuable skills and techniques in different acting styles.
-You will explore professional practitioners' work through learning set script, devise your own project through responding to a brief and have the opportunity to discover potential careers in the industry.
+If you enjoy exploring professional work, developing your own ideas and performing in a practical way then we are certain you will enjoy studying the Performing Arts course.
+With the new BTEC Tech Award in Performing Arts, you not only get the chance to perform, but also develop valuable skills and techniques in different acting and dance styles.
+You will explore professional practitioners' work through learning set script and choreography, devise your own project through responding to a brief and have the opportunity to discover potential careers in the industry.

-You should choose Acting pathway if you have an interest or talent in the subject.
+You should choose Performing Arts if you have an interest or talent in the subject.
 You should consider post-16 courses and decide if you require Performing Arts as a subject which is necessary for you to progress with your career path.
-If you are interested in performing, theatre design, playwright, directing, broadcast presenting, or teaching, then Acting is a subject which is an essential option choice.
-There are many career paths which need to have a qualification in Acting including: Actor, production design, arts administrator, community arts worker and teaching.
+If you are interested in performing, theatre design, playwright, directing/choreographing, broadcast presenting, or teaching, then Performing Arts is a subject which is an essential option choice.
+There are many career paths which need to have a qualification in Performing Arts including: Actor, Dance, production design, arts administrator, community arts worker and teaching.